Hero Image

 The Media’s Whisper

 Everywhere I looked, the same message echoed.
-On TV, Fair & Lovely commercials showed a girl with dark skin who, after using the cream, "magically" transformed into someone with lighter skin, confident, and suddenly “worthy.”
+Advertisements promised new skin, and with it, new worth.
+Fair & Lovely commercials for example, showed a girl with dark skin who, after using the cream, "magically" transformed into someone with lighter skin, confident, and suddenly “worthy.”
 The message was clear: fair = beautiful.

 In movies, lighter skin was almost always cast as heroic.
 Darker skin was pushed into the shadows - villains, sidekicks, and comic relief.
 A quiet lesson repeated: dark was something to laugh at, fear, or dismiss, but never to admire.
 And just to show how deeply ingrained this bias was, some actresses even went as far as undergoing dangerous “fairness injections” just to climb higher in their careers.

 At school, the pattern repeated.
 Fair-skinned girls were praised and chosen.
 If you were mixed-race, you were admired.
 If you were a white foreigner, you were practically glorified.
-Teachers favoured you, classmates gravitated toward you, opportunities came easier - and with every nod of approval, confidence bloomed.
+Teachers favoured you, classmates gravitated toward you, opportunities came easier - and with every nod of approval, your confidence would bloom.

 For the rest of us, it meant fighting twice as hard for half the recognition.